ROCm/rocRAND/README.md

 ```

 Note: Existing gtest library in the system (especially static gtest libraries built with other compilers)
-may conflict with the build process; if errors are encountered with already existing gtest library,
+may cause build failure; if errors are encountered with existing gtest library or other dependencies,
-uninstalling or temporarily renaming gtest will force cmake to download and build gtest and solve the problem
+`DEPENDENCIES_FORCE_DOWNLOAD` flag can be passed to cmake, as mentioned before, to help solve the problem.

 Note: To disable inline assembly optimisations in rocRAND (for both the host library and
 the device functions provided in `rocrand_kernel.h`) set cmake option `ENABLE_INLINE_ASM`